 |Arts and Recreation Services||49,017||73,172||34,498||69,198||P||24700||+14,518|

 Source: National Institute of Economic and Industry Research (NIEIR) (opens a new window) ©2019.
 Compiled and presented in economy.id by .id (opens a new window), the population experts.

 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

 An analysis of the worker productivity by industry sectors in Gunnedah Shire in 2018/19 shows the three highest industries were:

 - Mining ($476,890)

 - Electricity, Gas, Water and Waste Services ($210,744)

-The major differences between the jobs held by the full-time equivalent local workers of the Gunnedah Shire and Regional NSW were:
+The major differences between worker productivity by industries in the Gunnedah Shire and New South Wales were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Gunnedah Shire were for those employed in:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Gunnedah Shire were for: